Overview

 Dataset & Data Splits

-doScenes extends the nuScenes v1.0-trainval and v1.0-test splits with human-authored instructions.
+doScenes extends nuScenes with human-authored instruction annotations.
+Public challenge development uses the nuScenes v1.0-trainval split, while website leaderboard evaluation uses the nuScenes v1.0-test split.
 Instructions are written by multiple annotators to capture natural variation in phrasing.

 Instructions cover a variety of maneuvers including: